haberdashPI/navy_aba/data/participant_notes.md

 Notes on participants:

+Jacki & Beatriz both had a now defuct block of oddball trials at the end of the rest of the experiment.

 **BEFORE 1101** Several RAs were more informally tested on the study, and their files are listed by name.
 This version of the study turned into the final version, and so there data is currently included in analyses.

+* Jessica - ICA reveals large artifacts on right frontal electrodes /... and she only got sleep for one hour the previous night ...
+Alpha
+* 1104 - had a weave on and not sure if understood instructions properly and only reported 1 stream
+* 1105 - clearly understood instructions but only reported 18 switches
+* 1107 - they only responded 1 stream

 **1104 Onwards** We had growing concerns about the instructions and examples we were using.
 At this point we revised the examples to make the "splitting"